HillsMakan/sydneyhillsmakan/src/content/partner/nia_bali_cooking_class_seminyak.md

 discount_text: "Mention HMG International Member when making reservation ● Pricing details : IDR 1,150,000 (plus tax) - 50% ‎ = 575,000 IDR/person"
 ---
-In Nia Balinese Cooking Class, Best Bali Cooking Class at Seminyak, you can learn how to prepare and cook Authentic Balinese dishes with fun and ease in our well-equipped kitchen.
+In Nia Balinese Cooking Class, Best Bali Cooking Class at Seminyak, you can learn how to prepare and cook Authentic Balinese dishes with fun and ease in the comfort of our kitchens.

 We offer a wide variety of hands-on Bali cooking classes led by friendly and experienced local chef instructors.
 Our goal is to provide you with an enjoyable culinary experience and teach you exciting Balinese recipes and Bali cooking techniques that you can use at home.
 At Nia Balinese Cooking Class in Seminyak, you can quickly create memorable dishes for your loved ones.
 In just half a day, either in the morning or afternoon, you will learn and enjoy Bali Cooking Lessons that include genuine and traditional Balinese recipes.